HP Previews Three New Touchscreen Laptops

 With these and other devices previewed recently, HP continues to move in the direction of thinner, lighter laptops without sacrificing its many innovative features.
 Don’t forget to check back with us on September 20 to see what other exciting new products HP has in store.

-Posted in: Coming Soon, Gadgets, Gear, New Stuff, News, On Location, Stuff to Buy
+Posted in: Gadgets, Gear, News, On Location, Stuff to Buy

 Tags: Apple, Beats Audio, Ezra Stead, FireWire, Gigabit Ethernet, HDMI, Hewlett-Packard, HP, HP Envy computers, HP ENVY TouchSmart Ultrabook 4, HP ENVY x2, HP laptops, HP Spectre TouchSmart Ultrabook, HP Ultrabook, Intel Thunderbolt, IPS technology, NFC technology, technology news, USB 3.0